IhsanKhaliq/ascotraceR/README.md

 # ascotraceR: A weather driven model to simulate the spread of Ascochyta blight in chickpea over a growing season

-The goal of of *ascotraceR* is to develop a weather driven model to simulate the spread of Ascochyta blight disease in chickpea over a growing season.
+The goal of of *ascotraceR* is to develop a weather driven model to simulate the spread of Ascochyta blight disease in a chickpea field over a growing season.

 This model is adapted from a model developed by [(Diggle *et al.*
 2002)](https://doi.org/10.1094/PHYTO.2002.92.10.1110) for simulating the